VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

   before the rejected message.

-The preferred solution in this case is to use Windows Azure Service Bus message sessions because this requires less change to the exsiting code.
+The preferred solution in this case is to use Windows Azure Service Bus message sessions because this requires less change to the existing code.
 Both approaches would introduce some additional latency into the message delivery, but the team does not anticipate that this will have a significant effect on the performance of the system.